toledompm/devops-culture/config_management/git.md

 Version control can avoid several problems, for example, files or documents are altered by two people in parallel and one overwrites the previous change, it also prevents the loss of functional files that have been altered and presented problems etc.

 ### Benefits
-Having an efficient version control still helps to maintain the quality of the product, helping to keep all customers with the same version of the product, or if different versions of the same product are needed if any of the customers has special needs.
+Having an efficient version control still helps to maintain the quality of the product, helping to keep all developer with the same version of the product, or if different versions of the same product are needed if any of the developer has special needs.
-For project management, in addition to allowing several people to work in parallel on a project, it also allows you to work on a project in different versions, for example, part of the team finalizing version 1.0 while another part is already working on version 2.0.
+For project management, in addition to allowing several people to work in parallel on a project, **it also allows working with different versions of a project**, for example, part of the team finalizing version 1.0 while another part is already working on version 2.0.

 ### What is it for?
 * History control